 After crossing the pass, you will descend to the village of Dole, located in the beautiful Khumbu valley.
 This is a great place to rest and relax before continuing your journey or returning to Gokyo.

 The trek from Dole to Namche Bazaar is a moderate to challenging journey that will take you through some of the most beautiful and rugged landscapes in the Himalayas.
-The route follows the Dudh Kosi river, passing through lush forests and small villages before reaching the gateway to the Khumbu region, Namche Bazaar.
+The route follows the Dudh Kosi River, passing through lush forests and small villages before reaching the gateway to the Khumbu region, Namche Bazaar.

 After a few days of hiking, you will reach Namche Bazaar, a bustling mountain town at 3,440 meters (11,283 feet).
 This is the perfect place to rest and acclimate before continuing your journey to higher elevations.
 Namche is also a great place to explore local markets, learn about the culture and traditions of the Sherpa people, and visit the nearby monastery.

-The trek from Namche Bazaar to Lukla is a popular route for travellers visiting the Khumbu region of Nepal.
+The trek from Namche Bazaar to Lukla is a popular route for travelers visiting the Khumbu region of Nepal.
 The trail takes you through stunning landscapes and traditional Sherpa villages and offers breathtaking views of the Himalayas.

 The trail begins from Namche Bazaar with a steep ascent through dense forests and terraced fields.
 As you climb, you will pass through several small villages, each with its unique culture and traditions.
 You may also spot yaks, sheep, and other local animals along the way.